The happiest country in Europe revealed

 New figures from the EU’s statistics agency rank Austria as the happiest country in the 27-member bloc.

-Australia scored an overall 7.9 out of 10 in Eurostat’s annual publication of its “Quality of Life Indicators”, which is based on surveys conducted throughout member states.
+Austria scored an overall 7.9 out of 10 in Eurostat’s annual publication of its “quality of life indicators”, which is based on surveys conducted throughout member states.

 Eurostat said its publication aims “to capture trends in the subjective well-being of European citizens”, noting that “EU citizens tended to be quite satisfied with their life in general, reporting an average of 7.1 points out of 10”.

-It said that factors such as level of education, family and financial stability impacted survey respondents’ overall satisfaction with thier lives, rather than simply wealth.
+It said that factors such as level of education, family and financial stability impacted survey respondents’ overall satisfaction with their lives, rather than simply wealth.

 “It is interesting to note that some countries associated with low levels of income in the recent past... such as Romania and Poland, are among the countries where life satisfaction is highest – showing the complexity of the relation between subjective well-being and economic welfare,” Eurostat said.